Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 4. If the review isn’t removed, focus on generating legitimate positive reviews to dilute its impact

-The ways to access business park directory and other third-party review sites can also help establish your legitimate reputation beyond Google’s ecosystem.
+Understanding ways to access business park directory information and other third-party review sites can also help establish your legitimate reputation beyond Google’s ecosystem.

 Using Google My Business for Profile Management